-Artificial Intelligence, an exponential development
+Artificial Intelligence, exponential development

-The data lavishes health advice, but also advice on how you shop.
-She will most likely soon recommend the vehicle that will provide you with transportation while you check your work day or your children's schedule or your next vacation.
-The data can combine your preferences and advise you on the next video game that might interest you, or on customized content for your press review… Bots and AI may not be visible to you, but their usefulness and productivity are well established.
+The data lavishes health advice, but also tips on how you do your shopping.
+She will soon be advising the vehicle that will provide for your transportation while you check your work day or your children's schedule or your next vacation.
+The data can associate your preferences and advise you on the next video game that might interest you, or on customized content for your press review… Bots and IA may not be visible to you, but their utility and productivity is no longer to be demonstrated.

 Instead, a persona is currently being used, but artificial intelligence is gradually giving the personas a "body", the possibilities being so much richer using Data.
 The question here as elsewhere is woven in terms of what we want, users, humans, in terms of storage and exploitation of data, especially when it comes to ours, is not it?

-We talk cheerfully about cybersecurity (for example you can read the article of Science and future: What role will artificial intelligence play in cybersecurity?), and the subject is of size on the methods and material.
-But the questions aren’t they especially who and especially how information is processed?
-What ethic is law about AI?
-Which international and national rules can we make to protect humans from flaws as well as destructive or misinformed intentions?
+We talk cheerfully about cybersecurity (for example you can read the article of Science and future: What role will artificial intelligence play in cybersecurity?), and the subject is of size on the methods and material, but the question is not it Especially WHO and especially how information is processed, what ethic is law, what international and national rules to protect humans from flaws as well as destructive or misinformed intentions?
 Here as elsewhere, it is a question of respect more than technology, because who uses this technology?

-I also invite you to read these articles on ethics and AI: the Evolution and ethics of AI.
+I also invite you to read this article (in English) on ethics and AI: the Evolution and ethics of AI.

 - What is human being, and what rights and duties are derived from it in relation to ourselves and others, including the species and the environment?